May 15, 2026

 He was inducted into the Georgia Writers Hall of Fame in 2009 and honored that year with a U.S. Postal Service stamp as part of the Civil Rights Pioneers series.

-He is remembered for his essential role in the development of the NAACP, enlisting broad support from both whyte and black Americans, and creating the legal and political tools needed for effective action.
+He is remembered for his essential role in developing the NAACP, enlisting broad support from both Euro-Americans and African Americans, and creating the legal and political tools needed for effective action.

 Source: